Bell UH-1Y Venom: Operational history

+The UH-1Y and AH-1Z completed their developmental testing in early 2006.
+During the first quarter of 2006 the UH-1Ys were transferred to the Operational Test Unit at NAS Patuxent River, where they began operational evaluation testing.
+In February 2008, the UH-1Y and AH-1Z began the second and final portion of testing.

+In August 2008, the Marine Corps certified the UH-1Y as operationally capable.
+In January 2009, it was deployed for the first time as part of the aviation combat element of the 13th Marine Expeditionary Unit.
+In August 2014, the UH-1N Twin Huey was retired by the Marines, making the UH-1Y the Marine Corps' standard utility helicopter.

 The first UH-1Ys arrived in Afghanistan in 2009.
 During the Taliban raid on Camp Bastion, USMC UH-1Ys and AH-1W SuperCobras provided air support while under fire from Taliban insurgents.

 On 1 August, 2016, the 22nd Marine Expeditionary Unit used UH-1Ys and AH-1Ws in strikes against ISIL in Libya during the American intervention in Libya and the Battle of Sirte.

-On 11 October 2017, the Defense Security Cooperation Agency notified the United States Congress of the potential sale of 12 UH-1Ys and related systems and support to the Czech Republic for a cost of US$575 million.
+In October 2017, the Defense Security Cooperation Agency notified the United States Congress of the potential sale of 12 UH-1Ys and related systems and support to the Czech Republic for a cost of US$575 million.
 In December 2019, an order for eight UH-1Y helicopters was approved.
 The first Czech UH-1Y was delivered in 2023.
+On 23 July 2026, a Czech UH-1Y crashed with five occupants, with one dead and four injured.

+In August and September 2026, UH-1Ys were used as overwatch in Marine boarding actions on suspected Los Choneros refueling vessels in the pacific.